Are you looking for a way to set up Vimeo analytics tracking on your WordPress site to see how your embedded Vimeo videos are performing?

 Once you’ve given it a few days for video data to be gathered, you can look at how your Vimeo videos are performing in Google Analytics.

-With your video events available to add to any report, you can see which videos are performing, and which aren’t.
+With your new video events available to add to any report, you can see which videos are performing, find the ones that aren’t doing so well, and dig deeper into your Vimeo analytics.

 And that’s it!

-We hope you liked our article on how to track Vimeo analytics on your WordPress website.
-You can also go through our guide on Adding Google Analytics 4 to WordPress: Step-by-Step Guide.
+We hope you liked our article on how to track Vimeo analytics in Google Analytics and WordPress.
+You may want to also go through our guide on How to Use Google Analytics to Track Social Media.